 South East Enterprise (SEE)

 Offer a range of client focused services to start-ups, established businesses and individuals wishing to update their business skills.
-One area of support offered by SEE, in partnership with the Royal Borough of Greenwich, is the e-business support programme, which offers free, hands-on support for Royal Greenwich businesses from experienced advisers at SEE who can show you how to get the most from e-business.
-The website includes useful downloads as part of their advice for start-ups.
+One area of support offered is the e-business support programme which offers free hands on support for Royal Greenwich and London Borough of Harrow businesses from experienced advisers at SEE will show you how to get the most from e-business.

 The Prince’s Trust Enterprise Programme

-Supports young people aged 18-30 living in England, Scotland, Wales or Northern Ireland who are unemployed (or working fewer than 16 hours a week) to work out if their business ideas are viable and whether self-employment is right for them.
+The Enterprise Programme is for young people aged 18-30 living in the UK who are unemployed or working fewer than 16 hours a week and are interested in exploring whether self-employment is right for them.
+It’s designed to help you make that decision and explore your idea further.